NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How does it work?

 - It mines a block with each transaction that it receives, in order and with no delay.
-- It's backed by the `ethereumjs-vm` EVM implementation, the same one used by ganache, Remix and Ethereum Studio.
+- It's backed by the `@ethereumjs/vm` EVM implementation, the same one used by ganache, Remix and Ethereum Studio.
 - It supports the following hardforks:
   - byzantium
   - constantinople